DiabloMiner/School/README.md

 # School
-This repository is a save for projects, worked on during computer science class.
+This repository is used for projects worked on during computer science class.